knightsUCF/CarRacing/Log.md

 Build something like this from scratch, with 3D blocks, where we can use a parallax effect, and move around the background through perspective while we are in the main menu.

+We could even drop in the cubes one by one to start off the menu titles screen.

 # Voxel Cars

 https://assetstore.unity.com/detail/3d/vehicles/land/20-low-poly-ubic-voxel-cars-141966